arturcp/skoob-exporter/README.md

 # Skoob Exporter

-Skoob has no public API and does not provide an easy way to export your books to other social networks like Goodreads.
+[Skoob](https://skoob.com.br/) has no public API and does not provide an easy way to export your publications (books, comics, and magazines) to other social networks like [Goodreads](https://www.goodreads.com/).

-To fix that, this project gets information about all your books and generates a csv file in the format Goodreads expect, so you can easily [import it here](https://www.goodreads.com/review/import).
+To fix that, this project imports all publications from your Skoob account and generates a CSV file in the format that Goodreads expect, so you can easily [import it here](https://www.goodreads.com/review/import).

 **[Check the website](http://skoob-exporter.colabs.dev)**